 KULR’s VEGA internal short circuit technology allows the user to identify and study any safety issues with a cell or battery pack design.
 It can be used as a valuable research tool for research institutes, battery manufacturers, or OEMs who wish to improve both the performance and safety of their Li-ion battery packs.
 KULR’s suite of battery solutions offers both 18650 and 21700 trigger and product cells with top vent only or top and bottom vent.

 KULR also provides a product cell screening service.
-In order to weed out damaged or defective cells before they become dangerous, cell screening catches latent defects in cells early in the process rather than after it’s too late — once the ageing process has taken its toll on the faulty cell.
+In order to weed out damaged or defective cells before they become dangerous, cell screening catches latent defects in cells early in the process rather than after it’s too late — once the aging process has taken its toll on the faulty cell.

 Thermal Properties of KULR Trigger Cells: